-All intended PhD candidates are expected to take a qualifying examination, preferably before or during the third semester of full-time enrollment.
-In addition to covering basic undergraduate mathematics and engineering fundamentals, the examination tests the students' understanding of the core courses of the ORE MS degree.
+All intended PhD candidates must take a qualifying examination, which should be completed by the second year of full-time enrollment.
+In addition to covering basic undergraduate mathematics and engineering fundamentals, the examination tests the student's understanding of the core courses of the ORE MS degree.
 The examination is conducted by ORE's PhD qualifying exam committee and the outcome is determined by a vote of the departmental faculty.
 The qualifying examination may be repeated only once.
+Additional information is available in Appendix B.